 Alcohol prevents people from assessing and thus dealing with their emotional states correctly.
-The only time I’ve cried as an adult, other than when my father died, I was drunk.
+I’ve only cried two times as an adult:

-For a while I had no idea how to celebrate good things in my life other with a drink.
-Got a raise at work?
+For a while I had no idea how to celebrate good things in my life other than by drinking.
+I got a raise at work?
 Let’s drink!
 It’s my birthday?
 Let’s drink!
 I just won a fight!?
-I have to drink..
-Alcohol also prevented me from truly feeling the joyous things in my life.
+I have to drink… Alcohol prevented me from truly feeling the joyous things in my life.

-With alcohol no longer an option, I am forced to deal with all of these emotions—good and bad.
-Like taking off the sunglasses, there was pain, but the world is way more enjoyable.
-Occasionally, I remember what the world was like through the sunglasses of alcohol.
+With alcohol no longer an option, I am forced to deal with all of these emotions — good and bad.
+Like when you take off your sunglasses, there was some pain, but the world is way more enjoyable.
+Occasionally, I still remember what the world was like through the sunglasses of alcohol.

-This is another aspect of “feel everything”.
+This is another aspect of “feeling everything”.
 Sometimes I feel immense guilt over my old alcoholic behavior.
 Feelings that I should have had about things while drinking emerge at the oddest times.

-The longer I’m not drinking, the fewer and farther these episodes are, but they are powerful.
+The longer I’m not drinking, the fewer and farther in between these episodes are, but they are powerful.
 I cannot drink them away.
-I simply deal with the emotion.
+I simply deal with the emotions.

-The song “Blame It on The Alcohol” is the reality of many people.
+The song “Blame It (On The Alcohol)” by Jamie Foxx is reality for many people.
 I didn’t have this problem.
-In fact, I hated it when someone would excuse my behavior by saying, “oh you were drunk”.
+In fact, I always hated it when people would excuse my shitty behavior by saying, “Oh, you were just drunk”.

 If you run someone over because you were drinking, they don’t excuse you for it.
-No, there is a very real consequence and you have to deal with it.
+There is a very real consequence and you have to deal with it.

-This doesn’t prevent people from using alcohol as an excuse.
+But this doesn’t prevent people from using alcohol as an excuse.
 Alcohol is designed to make you do dumb shit that you wouldn’t otherwise do.
-The problem is that many people drink with the intention of getting to the point where they will act in a way that is destructive.
+And so many people drink with the intention of getting to the point where they will act in a way that is destructive.